 This Annual Report provides an overview of the varied programmes and activities that were implemented and organised in the course of 2014.
 Bayimba continues to create impact as a result of its continued successful mix of organizing signature events, an extensive education programme and awareness raising activities.

-We have released our Annual Report 2013; the full report can be downloaded in PDF format here: Bayimba Annual Report 2013 Dear Bayimba friends and fans, Another Bayimba season - we are counting six now - has come to a successful end.
-Also this sixth season was fully packed with action and excitement, with a [...]
+We have released our Annual Report 2013; the full report can be downloaded in PDF format here: Bayimba Annual Report 2013 Message from the Director Dear Bayimba friends and fans, Another Bayimba season – we are counting six now – has come to a successful end.
+Also this sixth season was fully packed with action [...]

 This being the final year of the project, we were very selective of the participants to perform at the Bayimba International Festival and Regional Festivals.
 The artists had reached a level where they can go through standard criteria of artists’ selection at the International and all our Regional festivals.